mgar216/lp-liveproject_01/README.md

-﻿# Create a Data Platform to Detect and Monitor Anomalies
+﻿# LiveProject: Create a Data Platform to Detect and Monitor Anomalies